w3c/verifiable-credentials/admin/CR2-di-etc-Oct-2024/Approval_request.md

 # Wide Review of substantive changes

+None of the substantive changes since CR1 are related to Accessibility, Internationalization, Architecture, or Privacy.
+Some Security-related changes have been made, but the Security review is pending the creation of Security Interest Group.
+We have written to each group above to get confirmation on if they concur with our analysis.

-Changes to each specification has been circulated on a weekly basis to the W3C Credentials Community Group, which contains over 560+ individuals, with a number of them providing continued feedback since CR1.
+With respect to wide review, changes to each specification has been circulated on a weekly basis to the W3C Credentials Community Group, which contains over 560+ individuals, with a number of them providing continued feedback since CR1.
 For example:

 https://lists.w3.org/Archives/Public/public-credentials/2024Oct/0031.html